aj112358/Finance_Analysis_PowerBI/README.md

 Using PowerBI I was able to visualize my purchases data in an interactive way.
 This allowed me to drill deeper into my spending behaviour and with this information I can now be more conscientious of what I choose to spend my money on.

-## How You Can View The Power BI Dashboard
+## How You Can View My Power BI Dashboards

-For those interested in actually playing around with the dashboard, here are the steps to do so:
+For those interested in actually playing around with the dashboard, here are some detailed steps to help you do so:
 1. Download PowerBI
+Go to this site: https://powerbi.microsoft.com/en-us/desktop/ and click the "Download Free" button in the center of the screen *(this may change in the future!)*.
+There may be a prompt that asks you to download from the Microsoft Store instead, in which case simply click the button that opens the Microsoft Store and install the application from there.

+*Note: You **DO NOT** have to sign-in to use this 'Desktop' version, although if you choose to then you'll need to use a work/school email adddress.*

-2. asdf
+2. Configure Some Settings
+Open Power BI Desktop and simply close the large dialog window that starts.
+Then, go: File -> Options and settings -> Options.
+On the left side you'll see two general categories of options: GLOBAL and CURRENT FILE.

+Under the GLOBAL options, go to 'Preview features' and de-select all options.

+Under the CURRENT FILE options, go to 'Data load' and de-select the two options: (i) Update or delete relationships when refreshing data, and (ii) Autodetect new relationships after data is loaded.

+Finally, again under the CURRENT FILE options, go to 'Regional Settings' and make the appropriate selection for your region.

 3. asdf

 4. asdf